If you’re looking for a Bankruptcy Attorney in Ohio, you’re probably in the Danger Zone!

 When they sue, they get a judgment against you, but cannot collect, as you have nothing that, legally, they can take.

-You should be planning for what you will do when you become re-employed.
+Plan for what you will do when you become re-employed.

 You need to protect the paycheck when you get it.